linus81/PCF8574/README.md

 - **Example**: Provides a full example for practical understanding.
 - **License and Contributing**: Basic information about contributions and the library's license.

-Feel free to modify any sections to better fit your project's specifics or to add more detailed explanations as necessary!